cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/labs/bundle-composition.md

           privateKey: "${gitHubAppPrivateKey}"
 ```
 >NOTE: Setting up an initial Ops controller is a bit like the chicken and the egg conundrum.
 There will typically be some required manual steps to bootstrap the initial automation.
 In the case of this workshop, we have our own Ops controller that is used to dynamically provision each attendees Ops controller with a dynamically generated configuration bundle when you installed the CloudBees CI CasC Workshop GitHub App into your workshop GitHub Organization.
 5. As mentioned above, the `gitHubApp` credential is unique to your workshop GitHub Organization.
-But also notice the variable substitution for the `privateKey` field of that credential - the value in the `jenkins.yaml` file is `${gitHubAppPrivateKey}`.
+But also notice the variable substitution for the `privateKey` field of that credential - the value in the `jenkins.yaml` file is the `${gitHubAppPrivateKey}` variable.
 Of course you wouldn't want to store a secure secret directly in a JCasC yaml file, especially if it is to be store in source control.
 Luckily JCasC supports several ways to [pass secrets more securely](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc).
 For this workshop we are passing secrets through variables using the [Kubernetes Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction.html) with the [Google Secret Manager provider](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp).
 This allows us to manage secrets with the Google Secret Manager in GCP and to mount those secrets as files in the directory on your controller configured for JCasC to read secret variables with the file name being the variable name and the file contents being the secret value.
-6. Return again to the top level of your Ops controller branch and click on the `plugins.yaml` file.
+6. Return to the top level of your `ops-controller` repository and click on the `plugins.yaml` file.
 The name of this file must match the file name listed under `plugins` in the `bundle.yaml` file.
 Its contents will match the following:
 ```yaml
 plugins:
 - id: antisamy-markup-formatter